How Much Weight Can a 2x6 Support? Comprehensive Guide

 How Can You Ensure the Safety of 2x6s in a Treehouse?

-Practical tips for maximizing safety include:
+Additional practical tips for enhancing safety include:

 How should 2x6s be spaced to support a treehouse effectively?